 - a network of nodes that update the distributed ledger according to the protocol rules.

 The creation of cryptocurrency is free and takes place through an Initial Public Offering (IPO).
-The cryptocurrency is obtained by the buyer through a consideration with legal tender status, the offer is launched by a node and is regulated and implemented by means of a distributed ledger.
+The buyer obtains the cryptocurrency through a consideration with legal tender status, the offer is launched by a node and is regulated and implemented by means of a distributed ledger.

 Once acquired, it can be exchanged on the platforms until the final conversion into a current currency.
-The main advantages of the virtual system are given by the almost instantaneous exchange capacity.
+The almost instantaneous exchange capacity gives the main advantages of the virtual system.

 Disadvantages of Cryptocurrencies from a Regulators Point of View